G-Research/siembol/docs/deployment/how-tos/how_to_set_up_zookeeper_nodes.md

 Siembol configurations are stored in git repositories and cached in ZooKeeper.
 ZooKeeper notifies the storm topologies when updates occur allowing for configuration changes without the need to restart components.

-The ZooKeeper root node should be `/siembol` and all subsequent nodes created should use that node as root, e.g. `/siembol/synchronise`.
+The ZooKeeper root node should be `siembol` and all subsequent nodes created should use that node as root, e.g. `/siembol/synchronise`.
 Siembol automatically creates ZooKeeper nodes, this is done by defining the default value of the node in the ZooKeeper connector property `init-value-if-not-exists`, for example:

 ```properties
 config-editor.storm-topologies-zookeeper.zk-path=/siembol/synchronise